tudorkalisch/TasteFactory/README.md

 # TasteFactory
 This is a backend project designed to handle recipes.
+Hope it helps!

 # SETUP
 Install ProstgreSQL and IntelliJ.
 You need to start the Postre server before running the application and you need to create a database.
 I've used the name TasteFactory, but you can change it to whatever you want, just remember to change it in the application.json also.